NASA-DEVELOP/dnppy/docs/source/install.rst

 .. rubric:: Manual download

 Grab the master branch from our `GitHub`_ by clicking on the "download zip" button on the bottom right of the screen.
-Extract the archive and run ``setup.py``.
+Extract the archive and run ``easy_install.py``.
+Running this file may require opening up *IDLE* and loading the script, then hitting *F5* to execute it.
 Setup will fetch other dependencies from ``.whl`` files hosted in the release assets or from the python package index.
 Most of these ``.whl`` files were originally obtained from this `unofficial windows binaries index`_.
 Ta-da!
 You are ready to get started with ``dnppy`` and python programming with NASA data and GIS!

 .. rubric:: With pip